-In Hindu religion eight Chiranjeevis are the eight immortals who have lived from one Satyayuga to another, i.e are alive on our earth and they will remain alive through Kali Yuga and wait for next Satya Yuga.
-These 8 Immortals (Chiranjeevi) in Hindu religious texts are Asura King Mahabali, Maha Rishi Markandeya, 6th Vishnu Avatar Parashurama, Vibhishan, Hanumana, Ved Vyasa, Kripa-Charya, and Ashwatthama.
+In Hindu dharma, eight Chiranjeevis are the eight immortals who have lived from one Satyayuga to another, i.e, are alive on our earth and will remain alive through Kali Yuga and wait for the next Satya Yuga.
+In Hindu religious texts, these 8 Immortals (Chiranjeevi) are Asura King Mahabali, Maha Rishi Markandeya, 6th Vishnu Avatar Parashurama, and Vibhishan, Hanuman, Ved Vyasa, Kripa-Charya, and Ashwatthama.

-Ashwathaama Markandeyarr Vyaso Hanumanash cha Vibhishana Krupacharya cha Parashuramam Saptaita Chiranjeevanam.
+Ashwathaama Markandeya Vyaso Hanumanash cha Vibhishana Krupacharya cha Parashuramam Saptaita Chiranjeevanam.

 Asura King Mahabali

-Mahabali was the great great grandson of sage Kashyapa, great-grandson of Hiranyakshipu, the grandson of Prahlada and son of Virochana.
-His state was run in peace and was prosperous.
-Bali had arranged Ashwamedha Yaga to maintain his dominance over three worlds.
-This created tensions and insecurity in heaven and amongst the Gods.
-Eventually, Lord Vishnu was asked to step in and In the request of Devas.
-Vishnu came in his Vamana avatar near Bali in time of the rite and asked Bali to grant land.
-Vamana or Brahmin Boy (Vishnu Avatar) asked only for a land that he could cover with his three steps.
-Bali granted the boon and Vishnu avatar Vamana traversed all the earth and Heaven with his two steps and Bali offered his head as a stepping stone to Vamana for the last step.
+Vishnu came in his Vamana avatar near Bali at the rite and asked Bali to grant land.
+Vamana or Brahmin Boy (Vishnu Avatar) asked only for a land he could cover with his three steps.
+Bali granted the boon, and Vishnu avatar Vamana traversed all the earth and Heaven with his two steps, and Bali offered his head as a stepping stone to Vamana for the last step.
 Bali, at last, was compelled to be the underworld.

 Pleased by Mahabali’s devotion, Vamana also blesses Bali to be the Indra during the period of the Manu known as Sāvarṇi.
-Due to Bali’s selfless devotion, dharma and an unwavering word he was granted to pay a visit his land one time each year.
-In this regard, Onam festival is celebrated in Kerala to welcome Mahabali to his land every year.
+Due to Bali’s selfless devotion, dharma, and unwavering word, he was granted to pay a visit to his land one time each year.
+The Onam festival is celebrated in Kerala to welcome Mahabali to his land every year.

 Maha Rishi Markandeya

-A devotee of both Shiva and Vishnu Sage Markandeya belonged to the Bhrigu clan.
-Legend of his birth goes like this: Mrikandu rishi and his wife Marudmati worshipped Shiva and sought from him the boon of begetting a son.
-As a result, he was given the choice of either a gifted son, but with a short life on earth or a child of low intelligence but with a long life.
-Mrikandu rishi chose the former and was blessed with Markandeya, an exemplary son, destined to die at the age of 16.
+Sage Markandeya belonged to the Bhrigu clan, a devotee of both Shiva and Vishnu.
+The legend of his birth goes like this: Mrikandu rishi and his wife Marudmati worshipped Shiva and sought from him the boon of begetting a son.
+As a result, he was given the choice of either a gifted son with a short life on earth or a child of low intelligence but with a long life.
+Mrikandu rishi chose the former and was blessed with Markandeya, an exemplary son, destined to die at 16.

 अश्वत्थामा बलिव्र्यासो हनूमांश्च विभीषण:। कृप: परशुरामश्च सप्तएतै चिरजीविन:॥ सप्तैतान् संस्मरेन्नित्यं मार्कण्डेयमथाष्टमम्। जीवेद्वर्षशतं सोपि सर्वव्याधिविवर्जित॥